l7mp/stunner/docs/examples/neko/README.md

 > [!NOTE]
 > This IP should be accessible from your browser.
 If that "public IP" is behind a NAT, you can overwrite it with the actual public IP that routes to the service by hand (e.g. `STUNNERIP=<your public IP>`).

+### Setup Neko

-We need to give this public IP the Neko configuration in the `NEKO_ICESERVERS` environment variable, inside the `json` content (basically this will tell you browser to use STUNner as a STUN/TURN server).
+We need to set the STUNner public IP in the Neko configuration file under the `NEKO_ICESERVERS` environment variable, which is inside the `json` content.
+This will tell you browser to use STUNner as a STUN/TURN server.
 You can do that by hand, or by this fancy `sed` command:
 ```console
 sed -i "s/turn:[\.0-9]*:3478/turn:$STUNNERIP:3478/g" neko.yaml